 It is important that each student get as familiar as possible with the oscilloscope and function generator in this and next week's lab.
+Getting familiar with the equipments will make all other experiments much easier.

 Since it will not be possible to explain certain steps, such as function generator programming and setting various control features for the scope in this lab write-up, please help each other with these basic procedures.